-How to Make the Disklavier play the Piano Part of Any Song
+How to Make the ENSPIRE Disklavier Play the Piano Part of Any Song

 The Yamaha Disklavier is a sophisticated piece of technology, but typically, you’re limited to Yamaha’s song library.
 Many Yamaha songs include both a piano part for the Disklavier and an accompanying music track, though the Disklavier piano part might differ dramatically from the original piano part in the song.
 In many cases, the piano tracks are recorded as accompaniments by artists, and are either added to songs that didn’t have piano originally, or that are designed to augment rather than to replace the piano in the original recording.